Ananthavaram, Thullur mandal

-Anantavaram is a neighbourhood and a part of Urban Notified Area of Amaravati, the state capital of the Indian state of Andhra Pradesh.
+Anantavaram is a neighbourhood in Amaravati, Andhra Pradesh, India.
+It is a part of Urban Notified Area of Amaravati.
 It was a village in Thullur mandal of Guntur district, prior to its denotification as gram panchayat.

 Geography

 The village is located at 16.5275°N 80.4681°E.

 Religious worships

 Ananthavaram has a historical temple Anathavaram Venkateswara Swamy Temple dedicated to Lord Venkateswara, situated on the hill top.
 It is being administered by Tirumala Tirupati Devasthanams trust.

 Transport

 Ananthavaram lies on Guntur-Thulluru road.
 APS RTC operates bus services from GunturMangalagiri, Thulluru and Amaravathi to this region.